Pacane/blog/lib/app/resources/2015_11_14_creating_a_project.md

 It is also possible to run projects from your IDE.

 ## Opening the project in the IDE
-I'm currently using IntelliJ, but you could also be using WebStorm or anything else really.
+I'm currently using IntelliJ, but you could also be using WebStorm or anything else, really.
 Just make sure you have the [Dart Plugin](https://plugins.jetbrains.com/plugin/6351) installed.

 Then you can just import/open the project from there.
 If you open a file in the IDE, it'll prompt you to enable "Dart Support for the current project".